 This tea’s oxidation is stopped somewhere between the standards for green tea and black tea.
 The processing typically takes two to three days from withering to drying with a relatively short oxidation period of several hours.

 The oxidation percentage of oolong tea can be low or high.
-The lower oxidized teas tend to be brighter and the higher oxidized ones have a richer body which is closer to black teas.
+The lower oxidized teas tend to be brighter, and the higher oxidized ones have a richer body, which is closer to black teas.
 Many tea drinkers, myself included, gravitate towards oolongs.
-We love the different flavors and fragrances typically not found in green and black teas.
+We love the flavors and fragrances typically not found in green and black teas.
 That is the basic explanation of oolongs.
-I’ve added some links in the reference section below for those wishing to learn more.
+I’ve added links in the reference section below for those wishing to learn more.

 Oolong Tea